Social Computing

 This course explores the intersection of social behavior and computational systems.
 The growth of online environments like Facebook, Wikipedia, Instagram, WhatsApp, TikTok, online support groups, open-source development projects, and crowdsourcing platforms shows that web technology is not just about delivering information, but also connecting people.
 Social Computing is the study of social processes and the technology that supports and augments it.
 Students will examine a range of organizational, technical, and business challenges related to social computing, and learn how to use tools to analyze, design, and prototype social computing experiences.
 Social computing draws from fields as diverse as cognitive science, software engineering, artificial intelligence, sociology, anthropology, psychology, and organizational behavior.
 Course work will include lectures, class discussion, homework, class presentations, and a group research or design project.

-Instructor: Prof. Steven Dow (Office Hours TBD)
+Instructor: Prof. Steven Dow (Office Hours 12-1pm on Fridays on Zoom)

 TAs: Lu Sun, Jeongeon Park, and Ivan Liang